Background study of the AMoRE-pilot experiment: Results and Discussions

 \subsection{Background Modeling}

 The simulated $\beta/\gamma$ energy spectra, explained in section~\ref{sec:sim}, were fitted to the measured spectrum for each experimenal configuration, by floating the radioactivity of each background source.
 In the fitting process, the initial activities were set based on the radioassay results shown in Table~\ref{tab_act_hpge}.
 Not all the activities were freely floated, but some were fixed or constrained in the following manner: \begin{itemize} \item Any component or material whose estimated contribution to the background rate was less than $10^{-5}$ counts/keV/kg/year in 1.0-2.8 MeV energy range was ignored. \item Among the near crystal components for config-1, the pin connectors were found to be the dominant contributor to the background and contribution of the others were far smaller.
 Because the shapes of the background spectra contributed from a common isotope origin were almost same among these near components, we fixed the minor components' activities and let only the pin connecter's activities float freely. \item Air-radon and rock-uranium also produced background shapes similar to each other and the both were major contributors to the background rate.
-Therefore, the air-radon activity for each configuration was softly constrained with the average and the standard deviation of the measured value shown in Figure~\ref{fig:conf_rn}. \item The internal radioactivity of the crystal was constrained by the $\alpha$ spectrum analysis result~\cite{Alenkov:2022}, and the \tnbb~decay half-life was constrained at 7.1$\pm0.2\times10^{18}$ years. \end{itemize} The reason for these restrictions is to prevent failure in fitting mainly caused by unnecessary correlations among activities of different source components that gave similar background spectrum shapes.
+Therefore, the air-radon activity for each configuration was softly constrained with the average and the standard deviation of the measured value shown in Figure~\ref{fig:conf_rn}. \item Ratios between activities of different decay chains from one source components were constrained to be consistent with the independent measurements in Table~\ref{tab_act_hpge}, within their uncertainty levels.
+It was to avoid the unnecessary correlation between activities of a same isotope in different source materials. \item Ratios of Rock and air-radon components' activities to the initial estimation were same for all experimental configurations. \item The internal radioactivity of the crystal was constrained by the $\alpha$ spectrum analysis result~\cite{Alenkov:2022}, and the \tnbb~decay half-life was constrained at 7.1$\pm0.2\times10^{18}$ years. \end{itemize} The reason for these restrictions is to prevent failure in fitting mainly caused by unnecessary correlations among activities of different source components that gave similar background spectrum shapes.